PARISH PROGRAMS AND GROUPS

 Boys who are 8 years and older and have made their Solemn Holy Communion are invited to become members.
 The boys assist our priests with liturgies.
 There are provisions for social and athletic activities in their program.
 Meet on designated Monday evenings at 7:00 – 8:00 P.M.
 For more information, please contact Charlotte Olson by email at firstname.lastname@example.org.

-A group of energetic and enthusiastic youth in grades 6-8 who meet on most second and fourth Fridays each month during the school year.
+A group of energetic and enthusiastic youth in grades 6-9 who meets a couple of times each month during the school year.
 These gatherings are faith focused and fun, with games, skits, crafts and snacks.
-Starts Friday, September 20, 2019 from 8:00 – 10:00 p.m. at Bishop Pocock School.
-For more information, please contact Sarah Sawchuk at email@example.com or Olena Simko at firstname.lastname@example.org
+Runs at Bishop Pocock School twice a month on Saturdays from 7-9pm.
+For more information, please contact Anna Maria Simko at email@example.com.

 CONFRATERNITY OF OUR MOTHER OF PERPETUAL HELP